 A minimum separation distance of 8 inches (20 cm) must be maintained between the user/bystander and the vehicle mounted external antenna to satisfy FCC RF exposure requirements.

-For more information about RF exposure, visit the FCC website at www.fcc.gov
+For more information about RF exposure, visit the FCC website at www.fcc.gov including interference that may cause undesired operation.

 FCC Part 15 Class B Compliance